-- a) The location of the building on the site; - b) The limited Vehicular Access to the site and non-compliance with Australian Standards: or - c) The inability to comply with the National Construction Codes Series e.g. ramps, corridor widths etc.; or - d) The inability of the existing building structure or materials to be incorporated into the new development; or - e) The inability of the existing building to support additional height and bulk to the intention of the locality as prescribed in the relevant planning policy.
+- a) The location of the building on the site; or - b) The limited Vehicular Access to the site and non-compliance with Australian Standards: or - c) The inability to comply with the National Construction Codes Series e.g. ramps, corridor widths etc.; or d) The inability of the existing building structure or materials to be incorporated - e) The inability of the existing building to support additional height and bulk to the intention of the locality as prescribed in the relevant planning policy.